True bug fact sheet | Field of Mars EEC

 True bugs are an important part of food webs.
 Plant-feeding species move energy from plants into the food chain, while predatory species such as assassin bugs and water striders help control other invertebrates.
 Some true bugs can damage crops or garden plants, but many are simply part of the biodiversity of bushland, gardens and freshwater habitats.

 Crusader bug nymph on a green leaf.
-True bugs are part of food webs as both plant feeders and predators.
+True bugs are part of food webs as both plant feeders and prey for larger animals.

 How can you help true bugs?